getsentry/sentry-unreal/CONTRIBUTING.md

 ### Content

 There is a demo level (`SentryDemo.umap`) in plugin's Content folder which presents a simple UI allowing to send some test events to Sentry. `W_SentryDemo` blueprint implementation shows how to call the plugin API and can be used as a reference.

+### Tests

+In order to run automation tests navigate to `Settings -> Plugins -> Testing` and enable all the plugins available there.
+Editor restart will be required for the changes to take effect.
+After that `Windows -> Test Automation` menu will appear which opens the `Session Frontend` window.
+Switch to `Automation` tab there and select `Sentry` within the list of existing tests.
+Hit `Start Tests` button to run the tests and check the result.